fmcgeough/fmcgeough.github.io/about.md

 ---

 I've worked in software engineering long enough to have experienced a variety of languages and tools.
-Starting with assembler on a PDP-11, through to "C" then "C++" then "Java" and "Python" then "Ruby" with a handful of other things thrown in along the way.
-Good enough knowledge of relational databases to actually write something that was patent-worthy in that field at some point.
-I enjoy working with Postgresql currently.
+I've worked directly with hardware and embedded systems via "C" then "C++".
+Built enterprise software with "Java" and "Python".
+Used "Ruby" for various utility things (as well as helping friends that had Rails issues).
+Built robust web apps and API's with both "Java" and "Elixir".
+For the last few years I've focused on the Elixir language which is part of the Erlang ecosystem.

 I'm always looking for new things to learn in programming - both in low-level details and in how to get teams of people to work cooperatively to produce great software.
-My current exploration is the Elixir language and Phoenix web framework.

 ### More Information

 More importantly, I'm a husband and father.
-Besides programming I like playing steel string guitar, growing roses, cooking, and reading.
+Besides programming I like playing my Novo Serus S, cooking, and reading.
 Atlanta, GA is my home.

 ### Contact me